prestonharberts/fedora-40-configuration/docs/gnome-extensions.md

   - Default profiles
     - On AC: Balanced
     - On battery: Power Saving
-- Rounded Corners by lennart-k
+- Rounded Corners by lennart-k (disable if using multiple monitors)
   - Border radius: 16px
 - Rounded Window Corners by yilozt
   - General